jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

 foo -- based on the *f4/stm32f429i-discovery/random*

 foo -- based on the *f4/stm32f4-discovery/tick-blink*

+pwm -- tutorial using PWM function of timer on LD2 ?????

+ic -- tutorial using input capture to measure pulsewidth and/or frequency of B1 presses ?????

 adc -- a new tutorial using the ADC with 2.048V internal reference